danielfett/yesses/README.md

   * disallowed headers (see below)
   * missing headers (see below)
   * missing cookie security features (see below)

-Note: Only tests the web origins' root URLs.
+Note: Only tests the web origins&#39; root URLs.

 ##### Disallowed Headers #####
-Disallowed headers are configured using objects that define the header name, optionally a regular expression that is matched against the headers' value, and a human-readable reason that explains the rule.
+Disallowed headers are configured using objects that define the header name, optionally a regular expression that is matched against the headers&#39; value, and a human-readable reason that explains the rule.

-Header names and values can be matched using regular expressions (matching is done using python3's `re.fullmatch`, case-insensitive).
+Header names and values can be matched using regular expressions (matching is done using python3&#39;s `re.fullmatch`, case-insensitive).

 Values can be matched using python expressions (see below).